 In Florida, tenants are entitled to a range of protections that ensure fair and respectful treatment throughout their rental experience.

-If a lease needs to be ended, tenants can terminate their tenancy with proper notice or break the lease for a legally valid reason.
+If a contract needs to be ended, tenants can terminate their tenancy with proper notice or break the lease for a legally valid reason.
 Their security deposit must be handled responsibly, and any eviction process must be fair and just.

 Tenants are also protected under the Fair Housing Act, which guarantees equal treatment regardless of background.